opensourceoptions/opensourceoptions.github.io/_drafts/numpy_005_methods-to-create-arrays.md

 That's simple enough, but you may want to create an array that doesn't just contain random values.
 We'll cover some other options for this next.

 # Filling arrays
+Filling arrays with a value is task you will perform repeatedly.
+In the sections below we'll go over how to fill arrays, and initialize arrays with zeros ones, and a range of numbers.

 ## `numpy.fill()`
+`numpy.fill()` is used to fill an array with a certain value.
+It takes one argument.
+The value to fill.
+This will replace every element in an array with the fill value specified.
+Let's give this a test with the array `a` we created above.

+{% highlight python %}
+#fill a with the value 99.99
+a.fill(99.99)
+{% endhighlight %}

+{% highlight python %}
+print a

+[[99.99 99.99]
+ [99.99 99.99]]
+{% endhighlight %}

+Now let's try the same with the array `b` we created above.
+Rember that the data type of `b` is integer and the data type of `a` is float.
+So here we're trying to fill an integer array with a float value.
+Let's see what happens.

+{% highlight python %}
+#fill b with the value 99.99
+b.fill(99.99)
+{% endhighlight %}

+No error was thrown.
+Let's see what the output is.

+{% highlight python %}
+print b

+[[99 99 99]
+ [99 99 99]
+ [99 99 99]
+ [99 99 99]
+ [99 99 99]]
+{% endhighlight %}

+Notice how 99.99 was truncated to the integer 99, but the array was still filled.
+It is not advisable to fill with a different data type than the array, but important to note that `numpy` will still do it.

 ## `numpy.zeros()`
+`numpy.zeros()` will create an array filled with zeros.
+It takes the same arguments as `numpy.empty()`, but returns and array of zeros instead of an array of random values.

+The code below creates 3x4 array of zeros with a float data type.

+{% highlight python %}
+#create an array of zeros
+z = np.zeros((3,4), dtype=np.float32)
+{% endhighlight %}

+{% highlight python %}
+print z

+[[0.
+0. 0.
+0.]
+ [0.
+0. 0.
+0.]
+ [0.
+0. 0.
+0.]]
+{% endhighlight %}

 ## `numpy.ones()`

+## `numpy.arange()`

 # Import tabular data to an array

 {% highlight python %}
 {% endhighlight %}